nh-server/switch-guide/docs/extras/updating.md

     - The latest release of <a href="https://github.com/suchmememanyskill/TegraExplorer/releases" target="_blank">TegraExplorer</a>
     - The latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a>

-### Preparing your SD card
+### Preparing your microSD Card

-1. Insert your microSD card into your computer.
+1. Insert your microSD Card into your computer.
 2. Download `TegraExplorer.bin` and place it somewhere on your PC (A good idea is to put it where you keep all your switch payloads like Hekate).
 3. Update Atmosphere and Hekate by using the above guides.
 4. If you haven't already, update the sysMMC to the latest firmware.